Safe Co-Sleeping with Your Baby – Benefits, Types and Guidelines

 Parents Shouldn’t Be Overly Tired

-However, experts warn that you should never sleep next to your child if you are exhausted.
+You should never sleep next to your child if you are exhausted, since you’ll probably be less likely to wake up if your baby is stuck or suffocating.
 If you usually feel extra sleepy, your best bet is to set up a room-sharing arrangement instead.

 Baby Should Only Share the Bed With a Parent

-Lastly, your bed must be conducive to safe sleeping with a baby.
-The mattress should be firm and void of soft items on the bed such as pillows, comforters, blankets, or stuffed toys.
-A king-size mattress also allows for extra space for the parent and child.
+If you choose to bed-share, your bed should be conducive to safe sleeping with a baby.
+The mattress should be firm and void of soft items on the bed such as pillows, comforters, blankets, or stuffed toys2.
+Firm mattresses are safest for babies as they reduce the risk of suffocation2.
+Additionally, a King size mattress also allows for extra space for the parent and child.

-The bedding and the mattress should be secure with no cracks, crevices, or ways for a baby’s limbs to get stuck.
-Additionally, the bed’s surface should be flush against the wall so that the child can’t roll off the mattress or become wedged.
+The bedding and the mattress should be secure with no cracks, crevices, or ways for a baby’s limbs to get stuck2.

-Couches are also considered a high-risk overnight sleep space for babies because these furniture pieces are too plush for a baby to sleep on if the parent is also asleep.
-In addition to the soft surface, the crevices between and behind the cushions present a significant threat.
+Couches are also considered a high-risk overnight sleep space for babies because these furniture pieces are too plush for a baby to sleep on, risking suffocation.
+Additionally, the crevices between and behind the cushions present a significant threat, as the baby can get stuck.
+There is also a risk of your baby falling or rolling off of a couch.

-The University of Notre Dame also adds that the infant should not be near any blinds or items in the room with cords as they could cause strangulation.
-Long hair could also be hazardous, so make sure to have it tied back and inaccessible to the baby.
+The University of Notre Dame13 also adds that the infant should not be near any blinds or items in the room with cords as they could cause strangulation.
+Long hair could also be hazardous, so make sure to have your hair tied back and inaccessible to the baby13.

-Parents who are obese or weigh significantly more are advised to place the baby on a separate surfacer rather than their bed.
-Lastly, you should never let the child fall asleep on your chest; they should lie directly on the bed.
+We advise that parents who are overweight room-share with their bed as opposed to bed-sharing, as there is a higher risk of suffocation.
+Lastly, if you bed-share you should never let the child fall asleep on your chest; they should lie directly on the bed.

 Additional Safety Tips

-Whether your little one shares a bed with you, sleeps adjacently, or is in a crib in the same room, you should also apply the instructions listed below for safe sleeping.
+Whether your little one shares a bed with you, sleeps adjacently, or is in a crib in the same room, you should also follow the instructions listed below14 for safe sleeping.

 • The baby should sleep on their back.